 - Distracted by the Luxury: During the "Broadway Melody" sequence, Cyd Charisse's character regularly flirts with the hapless lead male, only to be swayed back to her thug boyfriend by some shiny piece of jewelry he dangles in front of her.

 - The Ditz: Lina.
 Oh, Lina.

-- Doomed New Clothes: Don and Lina don new outfits for their big premiere.
+- Doomed New Clothes: Don's tux and Lina's dress for The Royal Rascal premiere.
 Before the end of the night both are ruined.